Posted as of December 31, 2020

-We take the security of SpiderOak very seriously.
-We work to protect your content and account, but we can’t 100% guarantee that third parties won’t be able to defeat our security measures.
+We take the security of SpiderOak’s Services very seriously.
+We work to protect your content and account, but we can’t 100% guarantee that third parties won’t be able to defeat our security measures and access your account and any Content you have uploaded or shared through the Services.
+You acknowledge and agree that all use of the Services is at your own risk.
 Please let us know immediately if you discover any compromise or unauthorized use of your account.

-Where appropriate, SpiderOak may warn and suspend repeat copyright infringers.
+Where appropriate, SpiderOak may warn and/or suspend repeat copyright infringers.
 In more serious cases, we may permanently terminate user accounts.

-Section 512 of the DMCA sets out the legal requirements to formally report copyright infringement to a service provider like SpiderOak.
+Section 512 of the Digital Millennium Copyright Act (“DMCA”) sets out the legal requirements to formally report copyright infringement to a service provider like SpiderOak.
 It also explains how the person who posted the content can oppose a notice of alleged infringement by submitting a counter-notice.